soulxmn/Productivity-App/README.md

 ## Required tools

-We will use the MERN stack for this project, consisting of MongoDB, ExpressJS, React and NodeJs for our server.
+We will use the MERN stack for this project, consisting of MongoDB, ExpressJS, React.JS and Node.JS.

 ### **NodeJs**